martholomew/Binarization-Ground-Truth/README.md

 ```bash
 mogrify -alpha off -type TrueColor png24:*
 ```
-To convert them to RGB PNG files, as they all had to have the same amount of channels with no transparency.
+To convert them all to RGB PNG files with no transparency.

 ## Sources